specs32/flatlight/README.md

 -Nico

-PS: thanks and credits to cpldcpu for the nice tiny library which i forked here to adapt it to sk6812 RGBW LEDs!
+PS: Thanks and credits to cpldcpu for the nice tiny library which i forked here to adapt it to sk6812 RGBW LEDs!